animesh/theImagingSource/README.md

 ### Toggle Search Visibility

-fastpages comes with built in keyword search powered by [lunr.js](https://lunrjs.com/).
+theImagingSource comes with built in keyword search powered by [lunr.js](https://lunrjs.com/).
 You can prevent a blog post or page from appearing in search results by setting the front matter `search_exclude` to `false`.
 This is set to `true` by default.

 ## Site Wide Configuration Options